-If you want to sweeten this drink with honey, I recommend boiling the water, add in honey so it can dissolve and then cool completely.
+If you want to sweeten this drink with honey, I recommend boiling the water, adding honey so it can dissolve, and then cool completely.
 Then add in the green tea bags and chill overnight in the fridge.

 For the impatient of us - use warm water.
 Compared to the 8hrs+ it takes to cold brew tea, using 170F (75C) water only takes 2-3 minutes.
 And it's easier to dissolve the honey.

-I don’t really know if this is any ‘better than the one from Starbucks’ as I’ve never tried that one.
+I don't know if this is any 'better than the one from Starbucks' as I've never tried that one.
 What I do know is that this is my favorite iced green tea recipe and I urge you to give it a try!
-We don’t need those highly sweetened coffee house drinks, right?
-Perfect to enjoy on a hot summer day with mango and avocado summer rolls or a watermelon salad.

 A summery white wine sangria

 Did you like this iced green tea?
-Here’s more refreshing summer drinks:
+Here are more refreshing summer drinks: